🏈 Browns NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 📝 Browns mock draft consensus picks

-I went through the latest mock drafts from other top experts across the industry and gathered their predictions for the Browns' first pick in the 2026 NFL draft.
-Here's who they expect Cleveland to draft first:
+I went through the final mock drafts from 10 top experts across the industry and gathered their NFL mock draft consensus picks for the Cleveland Browns' first pick in the 2026 NFL Draft.
+Here's who they expect Cleveland to draft:

 |---|---|